MrMiumo/mi3engine/README.md

 # Miumo's Minimalist Minecraft rendering engine
-This is a very basic and lightweight rendering engine written in Java intended to render Minecraft elements such as resource pack models.
+**Mi<sup>3</sup> Engine** is a very basic and lightweight rendering engine written in Java intended to render Minecraft elements such as resource pack models.
 ## Performances
 Performances are not adapted to video or live preview but are still suitable for efficient image generation.
 Generating an image of 1287x1287 for a large model containing 400 cubes takes about 100ms (depends of the hardware of course).
 ## Usage